Globe and Mail

 NIALL MCGEE MINING REPORTER

-Despite the bump in price, Pentwater and SailingStone both denounced the $4.2-billion offer as far too low.
-Proxy advisory firm Institutional Shareholder Services also criticized the transaction and advised shareholders to vote against the deal.
-ISS said that over the long term, shares in Turquoise Hill are poised to trade dramatically higher than the takeover offer, owing to its exposure to the massively growing Oyu Tolgoi copper mine.
+Despite the endorsement from the board of Turquoise Hill, Pentwater and SailingStone both denounced the Rio offer as too low.
+Proxy advisory firm Institutional Shareholder Services also criticized the transaction and has advised Turquoise Hill shareholders to vote against the deal.
+ISS said over the long term, shares in Turquoise Hill are poised to trade dramatically higher than the takeover amount, owing to its growth prospects.

-Turquoise Hill owns a 66-per-cent stake in the mine, with the Mongolian state holding the remainder.
-The deposit was discovered and initially developed by famed mining financier Robert Friedland.
+Turquoise Hill owns a 66-per-cent stake in the giant Oyu Tolgoi copper mine in Mongolia, with the Mongolian state holding the remainder.